M-Samy/email-service/README.md

 # Email-service
-Simple [PHP, Laravel](https://laravel.com/) email service using Laravel8, used to send emails to multiple recipients through multiple external email platforms like Mailjet and SendGrid.
+Simple [PHP, Laravel](https://laravel.com/) email service using Laravel 8, used to send emails asynchronously to multiple recipients through multiple external email platforms like Mailjet and SendGrid.
 ## About
 ```
-    * A [POST] api send email for multiple recipients.
+    * A [POST] api send emails for multiple recipients.
     * Simple service support service container to be simple as possible.
     * Also, has a simple integration with multiple email platforms.
     * Also, application has a simple queuing technique to send emails asynchronously.